How is welding aluminum different?

 Make sure the aluminum base material is dry, degrease it with a clean towel and remove the oxide layer on the material’s surface with a stainless steel brush.
 Attempting to weld over the oxide layer will result in porosity.
 Also be sure to clean the material where the weld joints come together to avoid porosity or lack of fusion.

 Proper storage plays an important role with aluminum base materials and filler metals.
 Monitor the humidity levels where aluminum is stored and keep the material dry.
 Store aluminum base material vertically, so the humidity doesn’t trap moisture between pieces.
 The more you follow proper storage procedures with aluminum, the less work you have to put into cleaning it when you want to weld it.
 While proper storage is important with carbon steel, it’s even more critical for aluminum.

 2. Issues with porosity

-The causes of porosity are very different with aluminum than with carbon steel.
+The causes of porosity are very different with aluminum vs. carbon steel.